 Written by Margarita Steinhardt from The Wildlife Diaries

-Modern-day Moscow is a vibrant metropolis that is both rich in history and in modern art and developments.
-There is plenty to explore in Moscow from the historic streets to swanky cityscapes to the echoes of the Communist era, plus accommodation in the city is becoming more affordable.
+Modern-day Moscow is a vibrant metropolis that is both rich in history and modern art and developments.
+There is plenty to explore in Moscow, from the historic streets to swanky cityscapes to the echoes of the Communist era, plus accommodation in the city is becoming more affordable.

 So here is a straightforward itinerary for a self-guided walk through historic Moscow.
 This easy to follow trail will take you along some of the city’s oldest streets and won’t involve many street sign interpretations.

 - Old Arbat – Moscow’s heart and soul

 Start your exploration on Old Arbat Street.
 Located in Moscow’s historical center, Old Arbat is the city’s creative heart and soul.
 Moscow residents (including me) will tell you that you haven’t been to Moscow until you have seen Old Arbat.

 Every city with a long history has such a street, where each building and each back street has a centuries-long story.
 But Arbat is not frozen in time; it is vibrant, alive, and ever-changing.

 Street artists perform underneath the ornate wrought iron lamp posts, painters and artisans selling their craft and ‘Russian’ souvenirs, quirky shops and cafes, and modern-day museums secreted away in historic buildings.

 To get to the beginning of the street, you need to take the Metro (subway) to Smolenskaya station.
 The station itself looks like a museum exhibit and provides a perfect start to our “Historic Moscow” walk.